 5.1.
 In accordance with paragraph 26(b), no appeal shall lie against any finding of fact of an Academic Disciplinary Committee under paragraph 19(a) or any medical finding by a Board set up under paragraph 23(c) save on legal grounds or where (with the consent of the Appeal Body/ the Chair of the Appeal Tribunal) the appellant is permitted to call fresh evidence at the hearing.
 An appellant seeking such consent shall as soon as possible after sending his/her notice of appeal under paragraph 27 notify the Appeal Body/ the Chair of the Appeal Tribunal that s/he seeks such consent and provide a copy (in the case of documents) or written statement (in the case of witness evidence) of the evidence in question and an explanation of why it was not made available earlier.
-The Appeal Body/ the Chair of the Appeal Tribunal will not decide the issue without first providing the other party or parties with an opportunity to comment.
-Where the Appeal Body/the Chair of the Appeal Tribunal consents to the appellant calling fresh evidence, s/he shall make such directions as s/he considers appropriate regarding provision of the evidence to all other parties in advance of the hearing.
+The Appeal Body/ the Chair of the Appeal Tribunal consents to the appellant calling fresh evidence, s/he shall make such directions as s/he considers appropriate regarding provision of the evidence to all other parties in advance of the hearing.